oduameh/node-course/docs/Instructions/firewall-logging.md

   ],
 ```

-Now we are going to specify the `"setupScribes"` output.
-Find the `"setupScribes"` line and modify it to match the following.
+Specify the `"setupScribes"` output.
+Find the `"setupScribes"` line and modify it to match the following:

 ```
     "setupScribes": [